foobarbazfred/mqtt-rendaoh-2025/README.md

 ## Circuit Diagram
 Below is the circuit diagram for the game player.
 The components used are:
-1. Raspberry Pi Pico 2 W
+1. Raspberry Pi Pico 2 W  (or Pico W)
 2. Push Switch
 3. Piezoelectric Speaker
 4. NeoPixel Full Color LED (N=24 or N=12)